-TIn this phase, you’ll work with your editorial team to create carefully thought-out and well-written interactive exercises to move students from being passive consumers of content to active participants in their own learning.
+In this phase, you’ll work with your editorial team to create carefully thought-out and well-written interactive exercises to move students from being passive consumers of content to active participants in their own learning.
+Keep in mind that gradable content, such as activities, quizzes, or assignments, will be required.
 You can also select approved videos, audio, and external web resources to promote further learning and engagement.

 Before choosing and developing your interactive content, think about the following questions.

 - What are the specific things students are supposed to learn in/from this chapter?